eXascaleInfolab/clubmark/README.md

 ```
 Run the benchmark for the networks located in ./syntnets_i3_s4/ directory.
 Produce 4 shuffles of the specified networks, previously existed shuffles are backed up.
-Run `oslom2` clusterng algorithm for the specified networks with their shuffles and evaluate NMI_s measure.
+Run `oslom2` clusterшng algorithm for the specified networks with their shuffles and evaluate NMI_s measure.
 Timeout is 1 hour for each task on each network.

 #### Aggregation of the specified evaluation results